Book your Boston flight with Icelandair from GBP 397*

 What to see and do in Boston

-A few centuries ago, events in Boston changed the course of history - revolutionaries started to break from colonial powers and an independent America was born.
+A few centuries ago, events in Boston changed the course of history when revolutionaries started to break from colonial powers and an independent America was born.

-Most of the city’s landmarks are nestled in the prettiest neighborhoods, so history lessons which offer context to the events leading up to the American Revolution are both educational and visually appealing.
+Today, most of the city’s landmarks are nestled in the prettiest neighbourhoods, so history lessons which offer context to the events leading up to the American Revolution are both educational and visually appealing.

 As befits a distinguished city such as Boston, you’ll find intriguing museums, galleries and institutions with strong ties to the past.

-You can feel the presence of great minds and great achievements in the storied grounds of Harvard University in Cambridge, Massachusetts, and explore the 20th largest art gallery in the world at the Museum of Fine Arts, Boston.
+You can also feel the presence of great minds and great achievements in the storied grounds of Harvard University in nearby Cambridge, Massachusetts, and explore the 20th largest art gallery in the world at the Museum of Fine Arts in Boston itself.

 Things to do in Boston

-Taking the top spot on the list is the Freedom Trail.
-This 2.5-mile city path boasts an impressive 16 landmarks.
-You can take a walking tour of the trail, or explore it at your own pace.
+Taking the top spot on our list is the Freedom Trail.
+This 2.5-mile city path boasts an impressive 16 landmarks, showcasing the best of Boston.
+Highlights include Boston Common, Massachusetts State House, Bunker Hill Monument and Park Street Congregational Church, among other sites.
+You can take a walking tour of the trail or explore it at your own pace.

 Walking along the Freedom Trail, you’ll visit Boston Common, Massachusetts State House, Bunker Hill Monument and Park Street Congregational Church, among other sites.

-You’ll also find the city is home to many sports fans passionate about the Red Sox (baseball) and the Patriots (gridiron).
-Cheer alongside locals at a baseball game at Fenway Park, the nation's oldest ballpark.
+You’ll also find the city is home to many sports and you can cheer alongside locals at a baseball game at Fenway Park, the nation's oldest ballpark.

-Many say that a visit to Boston wouldn’t be complete without a visit to The Isabella Stewart Gardner Museum.
-Home to European, Asian and American art, it is an impressive Venetian house in the center of the city.
+Finally, many say that a visit to Boston wouldn’t be complete without a visit to The Isabella Stewart Gardner Museum, home to European, Asian and American art.

 Shopping in Boston